TumblrX/Frontend/commitmessage.md

 👌Done

-customize user  and section messages
+adding event handler to the Password box and its edit icon

 ✔️To do

-add Event handlers
+adding the rest of handlers

 create json server